manikandansarvesh/popcorn/README.md

-# popcorn
+# popcorn.net

-This project is build with Karate Framework
+This API project is build with Karate Framework

 #karate libraries
 #Java